reselbob/k8s-4-it-pros/day-1/lesson-08-services/lesson-08.md

 `kubectl delete service deployment-demo`

+`kubectl delete deployment deployment-demo`

 ## Create a Service Declaratively

+Create a deployment declaratively.
+The name of the deployment is `pinger`.

+`kubectl apply -f deployment.yaml`

-First, let's create the service of type, `ClusterIP`
+Create the service of type, `ClusterIP`

 `kubectl apply -f service-cluster-ip.yaml`